 "The STAR technique is tried and tested for both candidates and clients.
 The situation, task, action, result format can be used by interviewers to gather relevant information about a specific skill and the capabilities that the job requires."
-For example, a question used to assess a candidate's skills would be focused as such: "Can you give me an example of a project that was behind schedule (situation) - how you decided to bring it back to fruition (task) - what you did (action) - what lessons were learnt from this and how this impacted future projects (result)?"
-The STAR model focuses on behavioral and situational type questions broken into four key elements.
+Chris Madine Business Director, Michael Page Logistics For example, a question used to assess a candidate's skills would be focused as such: "Can you give me an example of a project that was behind schedule (situation) - how you decided to bring it back to fruition (task) - what you did (action) - what lessons were learnt from this and how this impacted future projects (result)?"
+The STAR model focuses on behavioural and situational type questions broken into four key elements.
 The acronym stands for Situation, Task, Action and Result.
+Situation As this suggests, the first element requires a candidate to outline a real-life example or situation that demonstrates a particular skill or capability.
+Task The task that the candidate highlights should refer to the outcome that was required in response to the situation.
+Action What the candidate did to follow through with the required tasks, highlighting the key skills used, demonstrating their behaviours and personal characteristics in the workplace.
+Results This could be split into two parts, the first being what happened once the action was taken to rectify the problem and secondly what the candidate learnt from this situation.
 This method allows you to identify the way people adapt, take charge, influence an outcome, and learn from the challenges that they are faced with.
-A comprehensive assessment: Balanced scorecard A balanced scorecard approach to a candidate assessment offers a structured model to review your top candidates.
+A COMPREHENSIVE ASSESSMEN Balanced scorecard A balanced scorecard approach to a candidate assessment offers a structured model to review your top candidates.
 Base your analysis on four to six of the core competencies you are searching for in an ideal candidate.
 Use the findings from your interview to compare the applicants.